About Me

 My Story

-Through hard-work and an open mind, I was able to understand the anxiety and effect that baseball had on me.
+Through hard-work and an open mind, I was able to understand my anxiety and the effect that baseball had on my mental health.
 This gave me the freedom to enjoy baseball in a way that I hadn’t since I was a kid.
 This extremely difficult challenge showed me that I really still enjoy the game.
 It also revealed my desire to stick around it for as long as I could.
 Through this, I also learned that I want to help other athletes handle their own adversity and reach their goals.